IBM-Cloud/weather-company-data-demo/README.md

   ```
   $ cf push --no-start
   ```
 9. Now bind the service to your app.
+Note: The name *insights-for-weather-demo* must be updated to reflect the name that you chose in step 5.

   ```
   $ cf bind-service insights-for-weather-demo weatherinsights-service
   ```

-12. Finally, restage your app.
+10. Finally, restage your app.
+Note: Use the name of the app that you chose in step 5.

   ```
   $ cf restage insights-for-weather-demo